piriya33/CDC_Wordpress/wp-content/plugins/contact-form-submissions/readme.txt

 Files are stored in the /wp-content/uploads directory and can be previewed or downloaded from the single submission page.

 All submissions can be exported in CSV format using the export button.

+Please note this plugin will not work with demo mode enabled.

 This plugin has been made with no ads or donation links so you can use this on all your sites.